Sinamaralani/News-App/README.md

 # Description
 <p>A modern News App built with Jetpack Compose using MVVM & Clean Architecture.
-Powered by Retrofit, Room, Paging, and Hilt for efficient data flow and dependency injection.
+Powered by Retrofit, Room, Paging, and Hilt for dependency injection.
 Includes a sleek splash screen and responsive UI for a seamless user experience.</p>

 # Preview